9. Designing functions#

 library("pkg")

-Create your own package mypkg featuring the solutions to the exercises you have solved whilst studying the material in the previous chapters.
-When in doubt, refer to the official manual [62].
+Create a package mypkg with the solutions to the exercises listed in the previous chapter.
+When in doubt, refer to the official manual [65].

 Note